matldupont/matdupont-dev/blog/220130/02-deployment.md

 - Replace _${BucketName}_ with the name of your bucket.

-What I'm doing here is creating a policy where this particular bucket _Allows_ any _GetObject_ action on any resource within the bucket.
+What I'm doing here is creating a policy where this particular bucket _Allows_ the _GetObject_ action on any resource within the bucket.

 Upon saving, I can see this bucket is now publicly accessible.
 Perfect!

 Okay, so now I have my bucket ready to go.

-### Your CloudFront Distribution
+### My CloudFront Distribution

 I'll head on over to CloudFront in the AWS console and smack that _Create Distribution_ button.